Bratislava,,Slovakia.,2019/11/4.,A,Sculpture,Of,The,Last,Supper,According

 Related Posts

-A Feast of Great Power
+A Feast Of Great Power

 The Feast of Divine Mercy Sunday is a “refuge and shelter for all souls”, especially poor sinners.
-On this day, Jesus extends His mercy toward
+On this day, Jesus extends His mercy toward all.
+Our Lord Himself promises that the soul who goes to confession and receives Holy Communion in a state of grace will receive the total renewal of their baptismal graces.

 Read More »